-Britney Spears holds the record for shortest celebrity marriage; her union with friend Jason Alexander lasted only 55 hours before it was annulled.
+Britney Spears holds the record for shortest celebrity marriage; her union with friend Jason Alexander lasted only 56 hours before it was annulled.
+Other short divorces include:

 Divorce statistics can highlight facets of divorce that follow unexpected trends.
 For a better understanding of the divorce process, visit McKinley Irvin's divorce blog.

 Sources: Time.com, ifstudies.org, thepublicdiscource.com, census.gov, cdc.gov, brandongaille.com, chicagotribune.com, National Vital Statistics System, theatlantic.com, Essentials of Sociology/James Henslin, pewresearch.org, contemporaryfamilies.org, vcu.edu, pewsocialtrends.org, scientificamerican.com, newsweek.com, Family Law Week (UK), Mashable, Slater and Gordon, GlobalWebIndex, The Fortino Group, American Academy of Matrimonial Lawyers, Associated Press, Journal of Marital and Family Therapy, DOL.gov, AARP, Psychology Today, Gallup, Bowling Green State University, Experian Hitwise, “Breaking Up Is Hard to Count: The Rise of Divorce in the United States, 1980–2010” by Sheela Kennedy & Steven Ruggles, eonline.com

 [iii] Using data collected 2000-2014.
 Source: http://1.usa.gov/1dMPvI2